-Every business is different, which is why there are plenty of company types to choose from when you compare business insurance with us.
-We’ll ask you about your business and explain the types of cover as your quote progresses.
-Give it a try – one day you could be glad you did.
+Every business is different, so there are plenty of company types to choose from when you compare business insurance with us.
+We’ll ask about your business and explain the different types of cover.
+According to the Association of British Insurers, the insurance industry pays out almost £13 million every day to homes and businesses that have suffered a loss.
+So, give it a try – one day you could be glad you did.